codeYongqi/Manager_System_Backend/README.md

 # Manager_System_Backend
-## Breif Introduction
+## Brief Introduction

-  this is a simple server which built by Node.js and implements a series RESTful API
+  this is a simple server built by Node.js and implements a series RESTful API

   use Express as web framework